Manufacturing15 min read

 Welding

-How it works: A cobot arm is fitted with a welding torch (MIG, TIG, or plasma) and wire feeder.
-The operator teaches the weld path by hand-guiding the cobot along the joint, or by importing weld paths from CAD files.
-The cobot then reproduces the exact same path, speed, weave pattern, and wire feed rate on every part.
+The American Welding Society estimates a shortfall of 360,000 skilled welders by 2027.
+Cobot welding addresses both the labor gap and quality consistency.
+A cobot arm is fitted with a welding torch (MIG, TIG, or plasma) and wire feeder.
+The operator teaches the weld path by hand-guiding or by importing weld paths from CAD files.

 Real results: